SWEN-101/2221-SWEN-101-02-3-lets-get-cooking/README.md

 Document any known bug or nuisance.
 If any shortcomings, make clear what these are and where they are located.
+>> There are none that we are aware of at this moment.

 ## Link or full list of requirements
 Link to Google Slides Presentation: https://docs.google.com/presentation/d/1aiEgo5xbXQiLILuRMVf0TWpPrAiiHqLwest9Ahanm-U/edit#slide=id.p